-However, alongside the image of the existing window is the newly found photo from 1930 – of a clear East Window!
+However, alongside the image of the existing window below is the newly found photo from 1930 – of a clear East Window!
 It was undoubtedly similar to our existing West Window in the final of the three image below.

 We presume this means St Jude’s was originally a fairly low evangelical church in its origins in the 1870’s.
 As the 1930 image shows a canopy over the Table, it may have gone a little more catholic, including the war years as it chose the saints for the window, but maybe now, St Jude’s is back in line with its origins, a straightforward, simple, evangelical church- though now with a ‘charismatic’ twist 🙂